ravendb/docs/docs/client-api/basic-operations/client-side-listeners.markdown

 ## IDocumentQueryListener ##
 The `IDocumentQueryListener` is used to modify all queries globally.
 Its `BeforeQueryExecuted` method has the following  parameter:

 - <em>queryCustomization</em>.
-An implementation of the `IDocumentQueryCustomization` interface that defines the global modification.
+The current document query, which gives you the ability to set some common options with regards to the query.
+  You can cast this to an IDocumentQuery<T> to be able to call query specific methods.

 ## IDocumentStoreListener ##
 The `IDocumentStoreListener` is used to provide additional logic when store operations occur.